YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/components/dialogue-views/custom-dialogue-views.md

 ## **Creating a Dialogue Presenter**

-To make a Dialogue Presenter, you write a script that implements the `DialogueViewBase` interface, and add your script to a node in your scene.
-You can then add this node to the Dialogue Views list in the inspector of your scene's Dialogue Runner.
+To make a Dialogue Presenter, you write a script that implements the `DialoguePresenterBase` interface, and add your script to a node in your scene.
+You can then add this node to the Dialogue Presenters list in the inspector of your scene's Dialogue Runner.

 ### **Presenting Lines and Options**

-By itself, an empty script implementing the `DialogueViewBase` interface will not do anything useful.
+By itself, an empty script implementing the `DialoguePresenterBase` interface will not do anything useful.
 To make it display lines and options, you'll need to implement certain methods.

-To understand how to create a custom Dialogue View, it's useful to understand how the [Dialogue Runner](../dialogue-runner.md) works with content.
+To understand how to create a custom Dialogue Presenter, it's useful to understand how the [Dialogue Runner](../dialogue-runner.md) works with content.

 To get how custom Dialogue Presenters work, it helps to understand how the Dialogue Runner handles content.
 Yarn Spinner scripts use three types of content: **lines**, **options**, and **commands**.
 Only the first two, lines and options, need to be shown directly to the player.